 General Course Information

-Course Code ECON 7204 Course Econometrics IV Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites A minimum of a Credit in ECON 3502 or ECON 7001 or equivalent Course Description The objective of this course is to study more advanced topics in econometrics.
+Course Code ECON 7204 Course Econometrics IV Coordinating Unit Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible ECON 4014 Assumed Knowledge ECON 7243 Course Description The objective of this course is to study more advanced topics in econometrics.
 Students are expected to have knowledge in statistics and multiple regression models at the level of Econometrics III/PG or equivalent.
 Topics typically include linear regression models, instrument variables (IV) estimation, generalized method of moment (GMM), maximum likelihood estimation (MLE), limited dependent variable (LDV) models, treatment effect and sample selection corrections, panel data methods, Monte Carlo simulations and bootstrap methods.
 The emphasis is on understanding the models and the related theories.
 Through the course, we will apply the theories developed to real-world data and interpret the estimation results in many different respects.

-Course Coordinator: Dr Firmin Doko TchatokaOffice location: Nexus 10, Level 4, Room 4.47
+Course Coordinator: Professor Firmin Doko TchatokaOffice location: Nexus 10, Level 4, Room 4.47

 Telephone: 8313 1174

 The full timetable of all activities for this course can be accessed from Course Planner.

 The detailed list of topics will be given in the first class and posted on MyUni.

 Course Learning OutcomesOn successful completion of this course, students will be able to: